Apply now to get early access pricing — forever!

 As the person undergoing IVF (or the partner) it can be incredibly helpful to explore your feelings in a safe place away from your romantic partner.
 While it’s wonderful to lean on your partner, family, and friends for support, it’s also helpful to have an objective third-party to take your emotions, especially if the people in your life aren’t able to fully support you in this season or just simply aren't equipped.

-There’s no shame in seeking outside support; in fact, it can be a huge superpower to not only feel your best, but to also show up as your best self for your partner.
+There’s no shame in seeking outside support; in fact, it can be a huge benefit not only feel your best, but to also show up as your best self for your partner.

 IVF is a season of uncertainty.
 Emotions can be up and down, and it can be hard to remain positive at times.
 Having a trained therapist on your support team can make all the difference.
 Your therapist will help you walk through all the emotions that come up and help you get safely to the other side feeling more empowered and trusting in the process.